-Members of the Sengwer Community participated for the first time on the budget forums organized by Elgeyo Marakwet County.
+Members of the Sengwer Community participated in public participation for the first time on the budget forums organized by Elgeyo Marakwet County.
 The Sengwer are found around Talau in West Pokot, Embobut in Elgeyo Marakwet and Kapolet in Trans Nzoia Counties.
 Their lands are gazetted as Cherengany forest which have been conserved to provide water for the communities living downstream.

 A colleague of mine was part of these public forums and made a number of observations.